loophp/nix-shell/README.md

 ```

 The `--impure` flag is important to make sure that your custom
-`.php.ini` file is correctly taken in account.
+`.user.ini` file is correctly taken in account.

 ## Contributing